-The cost will depend upon the amount of original artwork involved, but it usually ranges from US$ 98.00 to $ 195.00.
-The base fee is for one design concept.
-If you would like an additional design idea or two in your initial preview to choose from, the cost is US$ 60.00 per additional design.
+The cost will depend upon the amount of original artwork involved, but it usually ranges from US$ 125.00 to $ 245.00.
+The base fee is for one design concept, with an embossed version if desired for a small upcharge.

-The process usually takes three to four weeks, depending upon our workload and the extensiveness of the artwork or revisions.
+The process usually takes anywhere from 10 days to three weeks, depending upon our workload and the extensiveness of the artwork or revisions and the complexity of the design.
 Rush orders, which are usually posted within two business days, are available for an extra US$ 45.00.

-The completed design becomes your property.
+The completed design becomes your property once we receive payment for the balance.
 We maintain the design in our database for any future changes or uses you may request.
 We only reserve the right to use sample designs for promotional purposes, unless you request that we do not use your particular design, which request we will gladly honor.

 The only part of a traditional coat of arms and crest that are unique to any given name are the elements and colors that appear on the shield and in the crest (the part above the helmet) and, if available, the motto.
 The helmet is occasionally specified, but usually it is not.
 Occasionally supporters are described.
 The shield shape, the mantling (the flowery design around the shield), the torse, and the helmet are subject to the discretion of the heraldic artist or the preference of the bearer.
 Heraldic artists in this century prepare designs based on "Blazons" or descriptions listed in several authoritative reference books.
 These blazons usually describe the shield, the crest, and the motto -- nothing else.
 Indeed, ancient coats of arms often featured only the shield.
 Very few coats of arms have survived in graphic form showing the shield shape, mantling, and helmet of the design used by the original bearer; in most cases, only the "blazons" or descriptions remain.